 Nature Activities at the Campground

-We find that if given a little bit of time and encouragement our kids will start exploring and asking great questions which have led to all sorts of neat discoveries.
+However, we find that if given a little bit of time and encouragement our kids will start exploring and asking great questions which have led to all sorts of neat discoveries.
 Because of this, we now keep some local field guides in our camper all the time.

 Using Field Guides